Andrusska/d-spsim/README.md

 Broken/Not-Working-As-Planned-"Features"
 ========================================
+- There are some problems with the onepieces on initial dress up
 - It was report that pushing the enter key is causing an Standart-Windows-Bing, I donn't know what could be causing this, but 	I'm on it
-- IMPORTANT: When using "older" xmls, you need to change them as desribed in the "Changes so far"-Section

 Changes so far:
 ===============

+- [b]IMPORTANT:[/b] When using "older" xmls, you need to change them as desribed in the "Changes so far"-Section

   - Multiple links in one room and multiple sfx for one item are now wrapped in one tag and divided by commatar e.g. the old